Michele Rayner: Florida Legislature

 In 2020, Rayner ran for the Florida House of Representatives seat vacated by Wengay Newton, who opted to run for the Pinellas County Commission.
 Rayner raised $116,900 in campaign funds, over double that of her nearest competitor.
 Rayner garnered 31.3% of the vote against three other candidates in the Democratic primary, with second-place finisher Keisha Bell receiving 26.8%.
 Rayner was elected without opposition in the general election.

 Rayner is the first black lesbian woman elected to Florida's legislature.
 She was endorsed by Equality Florida, the Florida Education Association, Democratic Progressive Caucus of Florida, U.S. Representative Charlie Crist, and Florida state representative Jennifer Webb.
 She was not endorsed by the Stonewall Democrats of Pinellas County.

 In April 2022, Rayner argued that the effort to repeal the Reedy Creek Improvement Act was emblematic of the "deep selfishness and the deep blind political ambition" of Ron DeSantis, and adding that it is "unconscionable" that he is doing this effort on the "backs of working people."

 On April 21, 2022, Rayner attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
 Opponents of the tactic compared her actions to an insurrection.
 The demonstration was ultimately unsuccessful.

+In 2026, she was a recipient of the Torchbearer "Carrying Change" Awards' Illuminator Award.